-- Will test you on basics of JavaScript (Sep 21st): Self-study - 5 programming problems of 1 mark each no partial credit will be given - Needs to pass provided all test cases for each program.
-No partial credits. - To be taken during the class time on Sep 21st on HackerRank - Start preparing for the test now.
-Will release practice test by today. - We don't care about code quality.
-Instantaneous feedback.
+- Will test you on basics of JavaScript (Sep 20th): Self-study - 5 programming problems of 1 mark each involving basic JavaScript coding - Needs to pass provided all test cases for each program.
+No partial credits. - To be taken online during the class time on Sep 20th on HackerRank platform - Start preparing for the test now.
+Will release practice test by the weekend - We don't care about code quality though.
+Instantaneous feedback and results. - Your score is WYSIWG provided you don't hard-code for test cases (you'll get 0 if so)